We may earn money or products from the companies mentioned in this post.

 Landslide – shallow sheltered site in Man o’ War Bay, soft and hard corals, rich macro life, frogfish, shrimp, seahorses, guitarfish, stingrays, turtles, all levels

 Gardener Rock – 33 meters (110 feet), the rock rises from the bottom and breaks the surface, soft corals and sponges, rich macro life, barracuda, turtles, experienced level

-King’s Bay – variable depth profiles, current based on tidal conditions, garden eels, moray eels, eagle rays, shoaling reef fish, all levels
+King’s Bay – variable depth profiles, the current is based on tidal conditions, garden eels, moray eels, eagle rays, shoaling reef fish, all levels

 Diver’s Thirst – 25 meters (83 feet), south side site, rich encrusting corals, dense fish schools, strong current possible, nurse sharks, blacktip reef sharks, eagle and manta rays, stingrays, turtles, possible bull and tiger sharks, experienced level